Laguna Seca: History

 The earliest development of the local area occurred in 1867 with the founding of the nearby Laguna Seca Ranch, which has operated continuously for 140 years with grazing and equestrian uses.

 The track was built in 1957 at a cost of $1.5 million raised from local businesses and individuals on part of the US Army's Fort Ord (a maneuver area and field artillery target range) after the nearby Pebble Beach Road Races were abandoned for being too dangerous.
 In 1974 the property was deeded over to the Monterey County Parks Department and continues to be part of the park system.

+The lead designer of the track was the young architect Wallace Holm who served as Chairman of the Site Development and Maintenance Committee for SCRAMP.
+When the bulldozers came in, he drew the path out on the dirt, and then walked around in a circle to show them where to go.
+He said: "..like any young architect, I envisioned something as grand as the Empire State Building, but it didn’t just happen that way.
+Like many things that happen in life, the race track was created by committee."
+Wallace Holm was the owner of Wallace Holm & Associates, later Wallace Holm Architects, who also designed the Aguajito Road County Courthouse and the old library at Monterey Peninsula College.

 The first race, held on November 9, 1957, was won by Pete Lovely driving a Ferrari.
 In the intervening years, the track has hosted USRRC, Can-Am, Trans-Am, Formula 5000, IMSA GT, CART, Indy Car, American Le Mans Series, Grand American, Monterey Historic Automobile Races, Speed World Challenge, AMA (American Motorcyclist Association), WSBK Superbike World Championship and MotoGP motorcycle races (but 125/Moto3 and 250/Moto2 are not admitted).